-Deficiency of niacin is very rare today, hence niacin supplements are seldom needed.
+Deficiency of niacin is very rare today, hence supplements are seldom needed.

 Niacin, or nicotinic acid, was the first pharmaceutical agent discovered to treat hypercholesterolemia.

-Niacin is a potent lipid lowering drug.
-It reduces total cholesterol, LDL-cholesterol, triglycerides, and lipoprotein(a) and raises HDL-cholesterol.
+It is a potent lipid lowering drug and reduces total cholesterol, LDL-cholesterol, triglycerides, and lipoprotein(a) and raises HDL-cholesterol.

-Several imaging studies suggest that niacin treatment reduces atherosclerotic plaque burden.
+Several imaging studies suggest that it reduces atherosclerotic plaque burden.

-In 2011 and 2014, the clinical rationale for niacin encountered a roadblock when two large randomized trials (AIM-HIGH and HPS2-THRIVE) showed that the addition of niacin to intensive statin treatment of patients with cardiovascular disease did not improve clinical outcome.
+In 2011 and 2014, the clinical rationale for the use of the niacin encountered a roadblock when two large randomized trials (AIM-HIGH and HPS2-THRIVE) showed that the addition of the drug to intensive statin treatment of patients with cardiovascular disease did not improve clinical outcome.